 The world is getting more and more digital.
-Everyday people are relying on the internet to provide them with attorney education.
-It is time to get ahead of the curve before it is to late.
+Everyday people are relying on the internet to provide them with education about attorneys.
 You need to turn your attention to search engine optimization (SEO).

 Are Mistakes Holding You Back?

 Here are five of the most common SEO mistakes made by law firms:

 Do you remember the days when every link was a good link?
 It didn’t matter where a link came from, as long as it was pointing back to your site.